Skip to main content

 Learning Outcomes

-• Students will know how to critically evaluate in detail corpus based studies in linguistics and related disciplines that examine language use, reference, categorization, comprehension, cognition and synchronic and diachronic change and or patterns.
+• Analyse and critique corpus-based studies in linguistics and related disciplines that examine language use, reference, categorization, comprehension, cognition and synchronic and diachronic change and or patterns.

-• Students will understand the principles underlying the scientific method in general and empirical data driven approach in particular and how to apply them.
+• Identify and employ the basic principles underlying the scientific method in general and empirical data driven approach in particular..

 Assessment type